dfairbankSLS/ARTIQduino/README.md

 # ARTIQduino
-This project describes the basic hardware and code to fully operate a trapped ion optical clock using an Arduino Mega.
+This project describes the basic hardware and code to operate a trapped ion optical clock using an Arduino Mega.
 It is based on the gra-afch AD9959 shield.
 We jokingly started referring to it as "ARTIQ"-duino as it can perform similar tasks as the popular ARTIQ platform, but with a price tag under $300.
 Note that this has no afliliation with the professional grade ARTIQ plaform, I developed and tested this as a side project while as a graduate student at Colorado State University and then later at Stable Laser Systems.

 **Link to AD9959 Shield:** https://gra-afch.com/catalog/rf-units/dds-ad9959-arduino-shield-rf-signal-generator-600-mhz-1-5-ghz-core-clock-low-spurs-low-harmonic/